 Belief systems are formed throughout life, but especially during the time from birth through early childhood.
 Our core beliefs around love and security are usually formed by the time we are four years old because those two areas are necessary for survival.
 If we aren’t loved and cared for enough or aren’t safe, then we instinctively know we can die.
 While you may believe, and have experienced, that your parents didn’t love you or you weren’t safe, the fact that you are alive shows that you had enough love and security to survive.

 This is how a belief system is formed.
 Let’s say you’re a one year old and standing in your crib and crying to be picked up.
 This is a common experience all children have.
 However, it may be that this time you cry too long and decide that no one is coming to pick you up because you’re not lovable.
 If you were lovable, or good enough, then someone would be there for you.
 Since your mother doesn’t come for you, then that proves there’s something wrong with you.
-None of this is logical thinking, or in any way conscious, yet it occurs in all of us over and over again.
+None of this is logical thinking, or in any way conscious, yet it occurs energetically and unconsciously in all of us over and over again.

 In another example, a thirsty four year old child is reaching for her drink which is up on a counter.
 She struggles to reach it but can’t, and nobody comes to help her.
 So she sits down on the floor and feels overwhelmed and helpless.
 She turns her attention inside to console herself.
 In that moment, a belief is formed, which if it isn’t changed or updated, can cause her to close down and feel helpless or overwhelmed as an adult when she can’t see a solution.
 In reality, there was a kitchen chair available that the child could have pulled over and stood on to reach her drink.
 It may even be that a few minutes later she saw the chair, retrieved her drink and went on her merry way.
-However, the belief was already formed and can have a profound effect on her later life.
+However, the belief was already formed and can have a profound effect throughout her life.

 The majority of our belief systems are naturally updated and changed as we go through life.
 We learn how to walk, ride a bicycle, tie our shoes, learn to read, drive a car, get a job, and so on.
 Most of our belief systems work for us in a positive way and help us navigate through life.